CTE

 This communication course is designed to provide students with an opportunity to learn and practice the processes involved in live television broadcasting and broadcast journalism.
 Students work in front of the camera as reporters and behind the scenes as directors and studio control room technicians.
 Multiple camera talk show productions are introduced as well as Apple’s Final Cut Pro X editing software.
 Students examine video production techniques including lighting, audio, color grading, studio camera work, and studio directing.
 Students will learn how to format scripts properly for broadcast news and will produce news segments for the statewide Fox 61 Student News Program.

 Note: This is a college course articulated through Quinnipiac University.
-Upon successful completion of both this course and the Introduction to TV Production course in the same school year, students can apply for the course transcript.
+Upon successful completion of both this course and the Introduction to Video Production course in the same school year, students can apply for the course transcript.

 Video Journalism